JustArchiNET/ArchiSteamFarm/README.md

 ### Compatibility / Supported operating systems

 ASF officially supports Windows, Linux and OS X operating systems.
-Please visit **[Compatibility](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility)** section on the wiki for more info.
+Please visit **[compatibility](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility)** section on the wiki for more info.

 ---

-### Want to read more?
+### Want to know more?

 Our **[wiki](https://github.com/JustArchi/ArchiSteamFarm/wiki)** includes a lot of other articles that might help you further with using ASF, as well as show you everything that you can make use of.